CoderDojoZH/resources/cards-scratch/starting/README.md

-Start Scratch
+# Start Scratch

 Scratch is a programming platform that runs in your browser.

-Do it
+## Do it

 Open your browser and go to:

 And click on:

-Extra tip
+## Extra tip

 You can change the language by clicking on the globe icon...
 ... in the menu:

-Join Scratch
+## Join Scratch

 If you join Scratch, your project will automatically be saved on the server and you will not lose your programs when the browser's window is closed.

-Do it
+# Do it

 Click on the "Join" button:

 And then create your account:

----

-Starte mit Scratch
+## Starte mit Scratch

 Scratch ist eine Programmier-Platform, die auf deinem Browser läuft.

-Tu es
+## Tu es

 Öffne deinen Browser und gehe zu:

 Und klicke auf:

-Extra Tipp
+## Extra Tipp
 Du kannst die Sprache wechseln mittels click auf den Globus Symbol...

-...im Menu:
+... im Menu:

-Tritt Scratch bei
+# Tritt Scratch bei

 Wenn du Scratch beitrittst, dann wird dein Projekt automatisch auf dem Server gespeichert und du wirst deine Programme nicht verlieren wenn das Browser Fenster geschlossen wird.

-Tu es
+## Tu es

-Klicke auf den "Join" Knopf:
+Klicke auf "Join Scratch":

 Und dann erstelle dein Account: